-As Kenneth Williams explains, “This is a teaching moment for you to educate your prospect on why their current situation is not sustainable.
+Kenneth Williams points out, “This is a teaching moment for you to educate your prospect on why their current situation is not sustainable.
 It’s best if you have their bill present or can provide some visuals for them to see how they’re using energy over the year.
 Before you can pitch solar as a solution with value, your prospect needs to understand they have little or no control over their current utility bill.”

 Solar software like Aurora offers powerful visual tools you can use to explore your prospect’s current energy consumption with them.
 This can also be a good starting point for asking the customer about their motivations for considering solar and any concerns they have — so you can tailor your conversation to what they care about most.

-As Kenneth explains, “If your prospect isn’t talking, you’re not closing the sale.
-Solar sales is really about having a great dialogue and understanding who you are speaking with and their true reasons for buying solar energy for their home.”
+Kenneth explains, “If your prospect isn’t talking, you’re not closing the sale.
+Solar sales is really about having great dialogue and understanding who you are speaking with and their true reasons for buying solar energy for their home.”

 Depending on how much information the customer has about their electricity bills, Aurora provides a few different tools for understanding their energy use and spending, including options for uploading interval data if they have it from their utility.
 If they only have a few recent bills or just know how much they spent in certain months, Aurora’s bill estimator tool can model what their energy consumption likely looks like throughout the rest of the year based on typical usage profiles in their area.

 Elliot offers this tip, “I love this visual of their kilowatt-hour consumption and monthly cost side by side; it helps me focus their attention on the spikes in their bill.”

 “I like to ask them if they’ve tried to reduce their bill in the past and how that’s worked out,” says Elliot.
 “Many have already tried efficiency upgrades but utility rates have continued to go up as well.
-As a best practice, I like to pick the highest bill that they have… and calculate what that will be five years from now if the historic rate hikes of about 3 to 5% for most utilities continue.”
+As a best practice, I like to pick the highest bill that they have… and calculate what that will be five years from now if the historic rate hikes of about 3-to-5% for most utilities continue.”

 Throughout the process, keep that dialogue going and be sure to ask clarifying questions to make sure you’re really understanding the customer’s priorities, goals, and concerns.

-In addition to communicating the value solar can offer to the customer—you also need to answer the question of why they should choose your company.
+In addition to communicating the value solar can offer to the customer, you also need to answer the question of why they should choose your company.

+- Why are you unique?
 You’ll certainly want to emphasize the products and services that make your company unique.
 Is your customer satisfaction off the charts?
 Are you using more efficient panels or offering a great warranty?

 Some of these features of your design process that you may want to highlight for the customer include:

-- Your precise 3D model of their house that ensures panels will fit as anticipated and that the design will look the way they expect it to.
+- Your precise 3D model of their house that ensures panels will fit as anticipated and that the design will look the way they expect it to

 - Aurora’s accurate, NREL-validated shading analysis, including the visually striking irradiance map of their home that can help communicate the best places for panels